 Q: Is this a performance program?
 Why is it part of the Steinhardt School?

-New York University's "school of music" has been historically housed in the Steinhardt School of Culture, Education, and Human Development, beginning in 1925, and has become a part of both the structure and tradition of NYU.
-Vocal Performance --like its sister programs in piano, strings, brass, wind, percussion, and jazz studies -- is indeed a performance program.
+New York University's "school of music" has historically been housed in the Steinhardt School, beginning in 1925, and has become a part of both the structure and tradition of NYU.
+Vocal Performance - like its sister programs in piano, strings, brass, wind, percussion, and jazz studies - is indeed a performance program.
 It offers conservatory-like training within the context of a demanding liberal arts curriculum.
-Students graduating from the program receive no teacher training and are not certified to teach in public schools.

 Q: What courses will I take to complete my degree?